Bkerboy314/Bkerboy314/README.md

 ### Hi there 👋
-- I am the main programmer of Blockopolis, a modded version of ElectraMod.
+I am the main programmer of Blockopolis, a modded version of ElectraMod.
+I like to work on my website in my spare time, you can check it out [here](https://loganbakerbl.vercel.app/home.html).

 <!--
 **Bkerboy314/Bkerboy314** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.